 - If you decide that you do not want to proceed with applying for need-based financial aid, contact the financial aid office to have this requirement waived on your record.
 Otherwise, we'll keep sending you emails to remind you to do this.

 The FAFSA is used to apply for

-- Federal work-study—Check “yes” for question 31. (“Are you interested in being considered for work-study?”)
+- Federal work-study—Check “yes”. (“Are you interested in being considered for work-study?”)
 Indicating an interest in student employment will not decrease your grants or scholarships.

 - Federal Supplemental Educational Opportunity Grant (no separate application necessary)

 - Federal Perkins Loan (no separate application necessary)